5 Scuba Diving Tips to Conserve Air

-My students often ask me how much air I have left after a dive together.
-Since most of our Maui shore dives are shallow (maximum depth 40 feet), I tend to finish my dives with about 1,300 psi, which is almost half of a tank.
-Upon sharing this information when asked, my students often look down at their gauges in disbelief, whispering, “How do you do that?”
+Beginner scuba divers often ask their instructor how much air they should have leftover after diving.
+Since most Maui scuba dives from the shore are shallow (maximum depth 40 feet), I tend to finish my dives with about 1,300 psi, which is almost half of a tank.
+Whenever I share this information with new divers they often look down at their gauges in disbelief and say, “How do you do that?”

-SCUBA divers are often unaware of how their breathing increases with the onset of nervousness and stress.
+SCUBA divers in Maui, and worldwide, are often unaware of how much their breathing increases due to the onset of nervousness and stress.
 Before you go diving, it is beneficial to visualize your dive plan.
 Take a few moments to close your eyes and walk through your safety checks and water entry in your head.
 Imagine yourself completing each step without rushing.
 Setting up a mental checklist will automatically give you more confidence when you complete these essential steps.

 Now visualize yourself breathing out of your regulator and beginning to descend.
-Deeply exhale as you imagine deflating your BCD and slowly sinking beneath the surface.
-The faster you breath when you start your dive, the harder it becomes to descend.
+As you exhale you can imagine deflating your BCD and slowly sinking beneath the surface.
+The faster you breathe when you start your dive, the harder it becomes to descend.
 These first few seconds of the dive often cause nervous divers more stress because their breathing intensifies as they realize they are not going down.
-Relax, exhale, slowly sink, equalize.
+Relax, exhale, slowly sink, and equalize.

-We learn on our very first dive that slow, deep, continuous breaths are essential to a successful experience.
+On your very first scuba dive, you learn that slow, deep, continuous breaths are essential to a successful experience.
 This notion stays with us throughout our diving lives.
-Breath slowly and continuously underwater, and you will magically see your air consumption improve.
+It’s not magic!
+Experienced divers breathe slowly and continuously underwater, and have excellent air consumption.

 One fundamental aspect of diving that you learn in your PADI Open Water course is maintaining controlled buoyancy underwater through efficient movements.
 What does this mean?
 When you are weightless underwater, you control your depth with breathing and kicking techniques.
 If you carry the proper amount of weight, you should slightly rise when you inhale and slightly sink as you exhale.
 By mastering buoyancy control, you keep yourself and the coral reef safe!